2025–26 SMU Mustangs women's basketball team

-The 2025–26 SMU Mustangs women's basketball team will represent Southern Methodist University during the 2025–26 NCAA Division I women's basketball season.
-The Mustangs will be led by first-year head coach Adia Barnes and will play their home games at Moody Coliseum in University Park, Texas.
+The 2025–26 SMU Mustangs women's basketball team represented Southern Methodist University during the 2025–26 NCAA Division I women's basketball season.
+The Mustangs were led by first-year head coach Adia Barnes and played their home games at Moody Coliseum in University Park, Texas.
 (Note: University Park and its neighbor of Highland Park form an enclave within Dallas known as the Park Cities.
 All locations within the Park Cities have a Dallas mailing address.)
-They will compete as second-year members of the Atlantic Coast Conference.
-Barnes begins her first season as head coach after prior head coach Toyelle Wilson was fired after the previous season.
+They competed as second-year members of the Atlantic Coast Conference.
+Barnes began her first season as head coach after prior head coach Toyelle Wilson was fired after the previous season.